FrenchRoomba/ctf-writeup-HITCON-CTF-2020/oShell/README.md

   enable
 ```

 The most interesting of these is `tcpdump`.
 This binary allows us to write a pcap file to an arbitrary location on disk, using the `-w` flag.
 Unfortunately, the contents of this file is tricky to control, as it includes a pcap header, and then the contents of the packets `tcpdump` captures.
-Fortunately, if we can coax the server into recieving or sending a packet of our choosing, we may be able to control at least a portion of the contents of the file.
+Fortunately, if we can coax the server into receiving or sending a packet of our choosing, we may be able to control at least a portion of the contents of the file.

-One of the simpliest ways to cause a packet to be recieved by `tcpdump` is the `ping` command, which on most systems contains a pattern (`-p`) that allows for 16 bytes of user controlled content.
+One of the simpliest ways to cause a packet to be recieved by `tcpdump` is the `ping` command.
+On most systems, this contains a pattern (`-p`) that allows for 16 bytes of user controlled content.
 On the server, the version of `ping` in use comes from `busybox`, which only allows a single byte packet length:
 ```sh
 $ ping --help
 BusyBox v1.27.2 (2018-06-06 09:08:44 UTC) multi-call binary.
 ```

-We got stuck here for a while thinking about ways to get a packet onto the system, with thouhts including:
+We got stuck here for a while thinking about ways to get a packet onto the system.
+Our thoughts included:
 * Some kind of SSH tunneling weirdness
 * Traceroute responses with payloads
 * DNS tricks to send back a response payload

-Eventually we realise that while the system itself doesn't allow us to send it incoming packets, due to it being a container without a dedicated IP, it does recieve `ping` packets from the internet, which gives us a chance to specify a payload in a response instead.
+Eventually we realised that, while the system itself doesn't allow us to send it incoming packets due to it being a container without a dedicated IP, it does recieve `ping` packets from the internet.
+This gives us a chance to specify a payload in a response instead.
 To help us test this we used a script one of our team members had prepared earlier, called [https://github.com/fincham/nfqueue-break-tls-handshake/blob/master/tls_hello_modify.py](TLSFuc^WTLS Hello Modify).

 We modified this script to inject an arbitrary payload into an ICMP response prepared by the kernel with the following lines:
 ```py